 To apply for a Tibet visa, the validity of the passport must be more than 6 months.
 The normal Chinese visas applied and issued from Chinese foreign missions abroad are not valid to enter Tibet from Kathmandu.

-For the visa procedure, we need following information at least a month prior to your arrival date in Tibet.
+For the visa procedure, we need the following information at least a month prior to your arrival date in Tibet.

 Please ensure that the passport details of ordinary passports are sent to us (diplomatic passport is not issued Tibet visa).
-We also require the scanned copy of your passport in email attachment.
+We also require the scanned copy of your passport in an email attachment.
 The visa is issued in Kathmandu after your arrival in Kathmandu.
 We need at least one full visa, working day to obtain the visa in Kathmandu.

-Please note in Tibet tourism is a strictly controlled by Chinese government.
+Please note in Tibet tourism is strictly controlled by the Chinese government.
 Tibet has been opened to the general tourist recently (although there are many restrictions already).
 Traveling to Tibet will be fun and often adventurous.
 Although there have been improvements already, we request all our valued clients to not have very high expectation regarding the services in Tibet.

 Tourist traveling to Tibet after visiting Nepal may quickly notice the lack of hospitality there.
 Tibet is once in a lifetime journey, we request clients to focus on their tour and not very much about the service standards.
-Recently, due to large tourist movements, tourism have been bit developed and the service standard is improving, but still is not comparable to that of Nepal.
+Recently, due to large tourist movements, tourism has been bit developed and the service standard is improving, but still is not comparable to that of Nepal.